espruino/EspruinoDocs/boards/Puck.js.md

 * On your Bluetooth LE capable phone, install the `nRF Toolbox` app
 * Download the latest `espruino_xxx_puckjs.zip` file from [the binaries folder](/binaries)
-* Remove the battery from Puck.js, and re-insert it with the button held down momentarily
+* Remove the battery from Puck.js, and re-insert it with the button held down - the Green LED should be lit
-* The Green LED should light while the button is pressed, and when released the Red LED should stay lit
+* Release the button within 3 seconds of inserting the battery - the Red LED should light instead.
+If it doesn't, you'll need to try again, holding the button down for less time after inserting the battery.
 * Open the `nRF Toolbox` app
 * Tap the `DFU` icon
 * Tap `Select File`, choose `Distribution Packet (ZIP)`, and choose the ZIP file you downloaded